MrMdAkKhan/Cyclistic-Bike-Share-Analysis/README.md

 **1. Which bike is the most used for both members and casual riders?**

+Ans.
+The classic bike is the most used bike for both riders.

 ![P-1](https://github.com/MrMdAkKhan/Cyclistic-Bike-Share-Analysis/assets/163100067/027d9acc-5d0c-42ff-9ac1-7a73821959f6)

 ![P-2](https://github.com/MrMdAkKhan/Cyclistic-Bike-Share-Analysis/assets/163100067/de7214ed-4e86-4d45-b60c-f59d3f3bb754)

 **2. How many members and casual riders does Cyclistic have?**

+Ans.
+65.61% are members, but still, we need to find ways to increase the Cyclistic annual members.

 ![p-3](https://github.com/MrMdAkKhan/Cyclistic-Bike-Share-Analysis/assets/163100067/92ebe767-5004-4160-9bfd-ca152075b290)

 **3. Which day has the most number of riders for both members and casual riders?**

+Ans.
+The members, they are usually riding during the weekdays but our casual riders, mostly are riding during the weekends.

 ![p-4](https://github.com/MrMdAkKhan/Cyclistic-Bike-Share-Analysis/assets/163100067/aab23832-91d7-4403-9147-66ceeb994f97)